 The general principles and requirements guiding the definition of functions for Minimization of drive tests are the following:

 1. MDT mode There are two modes for the MDT measurements: Logged MDT and Immediate MDT.
 There are also cases of measurement collection not specified as either immediate or logged MDT, such as Accessibility measurements.
+C-MDT mode corresponds to a mode where the same UE provides Immediate or Logged MDT measurements within the same MDT job.